 Arts and Crafts Vendors

-More than 80 artists and crafts people with handmade wares will line Main Street from Second to Fifth Avenues.
-Don’t miss the unique shopping opportunities.
+More than 100 artists and crafts people with handmade wares will line Main Street from First to Fifth Avenues.
+Don’t miss the unique shopping opportunities!

-Old favorites like corn dogs, funnel cakes, fried catfish, and chicken tenders will join some newer offerings in two dedicated food zones: around the Public Square, and on Fourth Avenue South.
+Old favorites like corn dogs, funnel cakes, fried catfish, and chicken tenders will join some newer offerings in three dedicated food zones: around the Public Square, on 3rd Avenue South, and on 4th Avenue South.
+A beer tent will be located on 4th Avenue South.

 The Great Pumpkin